-UAA Committees
+UAA Standing Committees

 UAA Committees are groups of volunteers dedicated to maintaining the UAA’s goals and mission.
 We need the help of our members to manage events, explore educational opportunities, and much more.
 These committees are also a great way to network with other like-minded and driven professionals!
 Check out the list of committees below to find out which suit you best!